garoller/csci2963-labs/readingResponses.md

 The Open Source Defintion

-This defintion is important to that everyone can be held to the same standards for open source

-code and projects.
+This defintion is important becasue it serves as a standard for all open source code and projects.

 How to Ask Questions the Smart Way